layoutBox/PinLayout/README.md

 <br>

 ###### Example using  `UIView.pin.safeArea`
 This example layout 4 subviews inside the safeArea.
-The UINavigationBar and UITabBar are translucent, so even if the container UIView goes under both, we can use its `pin.safeArea` to keeps its subviews within the safeArea.
+The UINavigationBar and UITabBar are translucent, so even if the container UIView goes under both, we can use its `UIView.pin.safeArea` to keeps its subviews within the safeArea.

 <img src="docs/images/pinlayout_safearea_example_iphonex.png" width="540"/>